Ursula Kuczynski: Evaluation

-Since 1989 more information has become available concerning at least some of her espionage achievements, and appreciation of Ruth Werner's exceptional abilities has grown.
-In the opinion of one historian who has studied her career, she was "one of the top spies ever produced by the Soviet Union and her penetration of Britain's secrets and MI5 possibly went far deeper than was thought at the time she was operational."
-An unidentified GRU chief is reported to have observed during the war, "If we had five Sonyas in England, the war would end sooner."
-Werner herself could be more reticent about her contribution: "I was simply working as a messenger" ("Ich arbeitete ja bloß als Kurier.")
+Since 1989, more information has become available concerning at least some of her espionage achievements, and appreciation of Ursula's exceptional abilities has grown.
+In the opinion of one historian who has studied her career, she was "one of the top spies ever produced by the Soviet Union and her penetration of Britain's secrets and MI5 possibly went far deeper than was thought at the time she was operational".
+An unidentified GRU chief is reported to have observed during the war, "If we had five Sonyas in England, the war would end sooner".
+She could be more reticent about her contribution: "I was simply working as a messenger" ("Ich arbeitete ja bloß als Kurier".)

-What is incontrovertible is that she engaged in an exceptionally high-risk trade on behalf of Stalin's Intelligence machine without being shot by the enemy or sent to the Gulag by her own side.
-Her first husband, the father of her first son, Rudolf Hamburger, who also worked for Soviet intelligence, fell foul of the Soviet regime in 1943 and was deported to the Gulag in the east of the Soviet Union.
-He was released in 1952 but remained officially "banned" and was sent to Ukraine, only being permitted to return to Germany in 1955.
+What is incontrovertible is that Ursula engaged in an exceptionally high-risk trade on behalf of Stalin's Intelligence machine without being shot by the enemy or sent to the Gulag by her own side.
+Her first husband, Rudolf Hamburger, who also worked for Soviet intelligence, fell foul of the Soviet regime in 1943 and was deported to the Gulag.
+He was released in 1952 but remained officially "banned" and was sent to Ukraine, only being permitted to return to East Germany in 1955.
 This type of experience was far from unusual among Soviet spies.
-Sandór Radó with whom she had worked so closely in the hills above Geneva also spent long years as a guest of the Russian Gulag.
-Richard Sorge, who probably recruited her to work for Moscow in the first place, was caught and hanged by the Japanese.
-As far as her story has come into the public domain, Werner suffered nothing more harrowing than a couple of pointed but ultimately inconclusive meetings with British Intelligence agents in 1947.
+Alexander Radó, with whom she had worked closely in the hills above Geneva, also spent long years in the Gulag.
+Richard Sorge, who recruited her to work for Moscow in the first place, was caught and hanged by the Japanese.

+As far as her story has come into the public domain, Ursula suffered nothing more harrowing than a couple of pointed but ultimately inconclusive meetings with British Intelligence agents in 1947.
 She was able to escape to East Germany before her espionage activities became the subject of any trial or other retributive process.
 Simple survival represented a considerable achievement under the circumstances of her two decades in espionage, and seems to justify the media epithets she attracted to the effect that she was "Stalin's best female spy" ("Stalins beste Spionin").